Today I’m sharing my spring packing list for 2026.

 You know we were starting here, right?
 Flowy pants are the cornerstone of my packing game.

-I LOVE these flowy pants from Z Supply.
+I LOVE these flowy linen pants from Aritzia.
 These are so comfortable, but the tailoring makes them look put together.
 I’ve worn these with bodysuits, tanks, and tees.
 I wear a medium in these.

 If you like the look of a linen pant but don’t want to deal with the wrinkles, consider a cotton poplin pant which will achieve that same beachy, “OOTO” effect of linen.
-My go-to poplin pants are from Splendid.
-They are so comfortable and easy to wear.
+I’ve been drooling over these ones from Donni (on sale here!), but H&M and Madewell both have adorable options too.

-Donni makes an amazing poplin pant in a bunch of gorgeous colors (available at ShopBop too), but it looks like Aritzia and Anthropologie have great options too.
-Pair these with a fitted tank or white tee with a sweater over your shoulders or an oversized denim jacket.
+Pair these with a fitted tank or white tee with a sweater (love this one too) over your shoulders or an oversized denim jacket.

 A white maxi skirt is such a useful, versatile staple for any spring packing list.
 There are one million ways to wear a white maxi skirt: with a tank, tee, floral blouse, paired with a cardigan or jean jacket, with sneakers or sandals or Birkenstocks.
 The options are limitless, making this the perfect addition to our spring wardrobe this year.